-Craniosynostosis occurs when one or more of the fibrous joints in a baby’s skull (called sutures) close too early.
+Craniosynostosis occurs when one or more of the joints in a baby’s skull closes too early.
 The condition is sometimes noticeable at birth, but it also can be diagnosed as infants grow and develop.
-Children with craniosynostosis may have an abnormal skull shape, abnormal forehead shape, or asymmetrical eyes and/or ears.
+Children who have craniosynostosis might have an abnormal skull shape, an abnormal forehead shape, or asymmetrical eyes and/or ears.

 Craniosynostosis is one of the most common physical deformities in infants, occurring in about one of every 2,000 births.